HabitatMap/HabitatMap/_posts/2025-07-02-airbeam-mini-vs-purpleair-the-clear-choice-for-clean-air-monitoring.md

 **4. Easy to Use, Easy to Share**

-Setting up an AirBeam Mini takes minutes with no technical support needed.
-The sleek, compact design makes it a breeze to deploy multiple units, and our free app makes it easy to visualize, understand, and share your air quality data in real time.
+Setting up AirBeam Mini takes minutes with no technical support needed.
+The sleek, compact design makes it a breeze to deploy multiple units, and our free app makes it easy to visualize, understand, and share your air quality data in real-time.
 PurpleAir’s setup is slower, often requires company support, and lacks mobile app accessibility.

 **5. Internal Storage and Automatic Backups**

 Worried about losing your data?
 Don’t be.
-The AirBeam Mini includes internal storage and automatic data backup.
+AirBeam Mini includes internal storage and automatic data backup.
 PurpleAir only offers storage through additional accessories and has no built-in protections against data loss.

 **6. Built for Education and Advocacy**

 We’re more than a tech company.
 We're a mission-driven nonprofit, founded by activists passionate about clean air and environmental justice.
-That’s why we offer free curriculum guides, campaign creation tools, and responsive technical support.
+That’s why we offer [free curriculum guides, campaign creation tools](https://aircastingactions.org/), and responsive technical support.
 Our technology is ideal for STEM learning, community projects, and advocacy campaigns, giving users real-time feedback that inspires action.

 **7. Transparent, Open Source, and Community-Minded**